laraminones/recipes/README.md

 By using Elasticsearch, Scrapy, Django and Python we provide some search functionalities over a reduced collection of cooking recipes.

 In order to do that and once the prerequisites are met, we crawl a cooking recipes site ([recipetineats.com](https://www.recipetineats.com/recipes/?fwp\_paged=)) using scrapy.
-Then we load obtained data in Elastic using a Python scritp.
+Then we load the obtained data in Elasticsearch using a Python script.
 Finally, we provide the search and visualization functionalities through a web app made in Python.
-This app retrieves Elastic data by using query and aggregation methods the **elasticsearch_dsl** library provides.
+This app retrieves Elasticsearch's data by using query and aggregation methods the **elasticsearch_dsl** library provides.

 *The following prerequisites and execution instructions have been considered for a Ubuntu 20.04 LTS system.*
 ### Prerequisites